The Nigerian Investment Promotion Commission Act (“NIPC Act”) governs foreign investment in Nigeria.

 Industry-specific licences may also be required.

-Various incentives are available to exporters, including entities operating in export processing zones.
+- various incentives available to exporters, including entities operating in export processing zones, companies engaged in research and development activities and the agricultural sector;

 exchange control regulation